Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 -Clean

-During the 90 second to 2 minute recovery period between each set, you perform easy mobility exercises or core exercises, such as opposite-arm-opposite leg extensions, planks, side lunges, jump rope, etc. You could simply do this twice per week, and if you have a partner, pyramid up in weight for each set so that by the final set you are forced to require assistance with each lift.
-I have many workouts like this structured in a weekly format in my “Look Good Naked/Longevity” downloadable .pdf book.
+During the 90-second to two-minute recovery period between each set, you perform easy mobility exercises or core exercises, such as opposite-arm and opposite-leg extensions, planks, side lunges, jump rope, etc. You could simply do this twice per week, and if you have a partner, pyramid up in weight for each set so that by the final set, you are forced to require assistance with each lift.

 Evening:

-Do you have questions, thoughts or feedback for me about testosterone boosting and anything I discussed in this article?
-Do you have your own hormone optimization tips to add?
+Do you have questions, thoughts, or feedback for me about testosterone-boosting and anything I discussed in this article?
 Leave your comments below and I will reply!

 Ask Ben a Podcast Question